nrwl/nx/nx-dev/nx-dev/public/documentation/shared/angular-plugin.md

 - Jest as the unit test runner.
 - Cypress as the E2E test runner.

-We can then serve, build, test, lint and run e2e tests on the application with the following commands:
+We can then serve, build, test, lint, and run e2e tests on the application with the following commands:

 ```bash
 nx serve appName